Chinese Entrepreneurs Alliance calls for further strengthening of exchanges between women and youth | ExBulletin

 So far, they have donated bundles of supplies to ten countries, including Pakistan, Myanmar, Bahrain, Guinea, Guinea-Bissau, Ethiopia, Tanzania, Montenegro, Bosnia and Herzegovina and the ‘Albania.

-For Pakistan, Zhang Na says she wants to play her part in bringing people from two countries together, adding: “Our two countries support each other and have stood at arm’s length for the past seven decades.”
-She noted that the China-Pakistan Economic Corridor (CPEC) is a flagship project of the Belt and Road Initiative launched by President Xi Jinping.
+For Pakistan, Zhang Na says she wants to play her part in bringing people from two countries together, adding, “Our two countries support each other and have stood at arm’s length for the past seven decades.”
+She noted that the China-Pakistan Economic Corridor (CPEC) was a flagship project of the Belt and Road initiative launched by President Xi Jinping.
 China cooperates with Pakistan and provides economic assistance within the corridor.

 “There is also a need to improve the interaction between the peoples of two countries, especially women who have excelled in their respective fields,” she added.